-Much has been written, and debated, about how to teach students to read and what constitutes scientific research that supports reading practices.
-This review will focus on the evidence base that guides how to teach emergent bilinguals how to read in English, in the native language, and in biliteracy settings.
-Because New Mexico emergent bilinguals are predominately from Spanish-speaking homes, this report will emphasize reading instructional practices for these students.
+Much has been written and debated about how to teach students to read and what constitutes scientific research that supports reading practices.
+This review will focus on the evidence base for teaching ELs to read in English, native language, and biliteracy contexts.
+Because New Mexico ELs are predominately from Spanish-speaking homes, this report will emphasize reading instructional practices for these students.
 The National Reading Panel (2000) underscored the five essential components of proficient reading: phonological awareness (PA), phonics, fluency, vocabulary, and comprehension.
 See Figure 1.
-These components develop at different time points (i.e., PA and phonics first) and sometimes simultaneously depending on where the student is on the continuum of reading development (Petscher et al., 2020).
+These components develop at different time points (i.e., PA and phonics first) and sometimes simultaneously depending on where the student is on the continuum of reading development (Petscher et al., 2021).